nleaf/nleaf.github.io/_resources/2016-01-21-softlink-case-study.md

   block: casestudy-quote
   icon: ''
   quote_background: ''
-  quote: We have been growing very fast.
-As a result, we talked to at least half a
+  quote: '"We have been growing very fast.
+As a result, we talked to at least half
-    dozen big providers, as big as Amazon and Microsoft, and then small ones and the local ones; Expedient met all of our requirements as they were the perfect mix of scale and personal touch."
+    a dozen big providers, as big as Amazon and Microsoft, and then small ones and the local ones; Expedient met all of our requirements as they were the perfect mix of scale and personal touch."'
   cite: "- Dr. Hikyu Lee, President and CEO of Softlinx Inc."
 - template: case-study-intro
   block: casestudy-top
-  header: Market Opportunity
+  header: ''
-  description: Softlinx, a provider of HIPAA-compliant cloud fax services and enterprise
+  description: Softlinx, a provider of HIPAA-compliant cloud-based fax services and
-    fax solutions, needed a colocation and hosting provider that offered guaranteed uptime, had a nationwide presence but with a local data center, and offered compliance support for healthcare and financial industries, all at an affordable price point.
+    enterprise fax solutions, needed a colocation and hosting provider that offered guaranteed uptime, had a nationwide presence but with a local data center, and offered compliance support for healthcare and financial industries, all at an affordable price point.
   services:
   - tag: Cloud
   - tag: Connectivity